openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

    "response_mode": "direct_post",
    "presentation_definition": {...},
    "nonce": "n-0S6_WzA2Mj",
+   "wallet_nonce": "qPmxiNFCR3QTm19POc8u",
    "state" : "eyJhb...6-sVA"
 }
 ```

 The Wallet MUST process the request as defined in [@RFC9101].
 Additionally, if the Wallet passed a `wallet_nonce` in the post request, the Wallet MUST validate whether the request object contains the respective nonce value in a `wallet_nonce` claim.
 If it does not, the Wallet MUST terminate request processing.

 The Wallet MUST extract the set of authorization request parameters from the Request Object.
-The Wallet MUST only use the parameters in this Request Object, even if the same parameter was provided in an authorization request query parameter.
-The Client ID value in the `client_id` authorization request parameter in the Request Object 'client_id' claim MUST be identical.
-If the Authorization Request contains a `client_id_scheme` parameter, the `client_id_scheme` authorization request parameter in the Request Object `client_id_scheme` claim MUST be identical.
+The Wallet MUST only use the parameters in this Request Object, even if the same parameter was provided in an Authorization Request query parameter.
+The Client Identifier value in the `client_id` Authorization Request parameter and the Request Object 'client_id' claim value MUST be identical.
+If the Authorization Request contains a `client_id_scheme` parameter, the `client_id_scheme` Authorization Request parameter and the Request Object `client_id_scheme` claim value MUST be identical.
 If any of these conditions are not met, the Wallet MUST terminate request processing.

 The Wallet then validates the request as specified in OAuth 2.0 [@RFC6749].